 "Ooh Frosty," his eyebrows waggled, "kinky."

-She burst out laughing as she slapped his chest and pushed him towards the living room, "go sit down you Frosty Freak!
-I'll bring you your cocoa."
+She burst out laughing as she slapped his chest and pushed him towards the living room, "you, go sit down!
+I'll bring you your cocoa!"

 "Actually," he gave her a hopeful smile, "can I go get my bag out of the car?
 It had just started snowing when I came in and so if I'm staying I might as well get my stuff."

 Plus some other choice items he had in the car for her.